Appendix C — Python tutorial

 <operation 3 using `element`>

-This above code repeats operation 1, 2, and 3 for each element <element> in the list <container>.
-The operations we want to repeat are indented by four spaces, which indicates they are part of the body of the for loop.
-Recall we previously used indentation to delimit the function body.
+This code tells Python to repeat the operations 1, 2, and 3 for each element <element> in the list <container>.
+The operations we want to repeat are indented by four spaces, which indicates they are part of the body of the for-loop.
+Recall we saw indented code blocks previously for the function body when defining a function.
+The syntax is the same here: all the lines at the same indentation level are part of the code block.

 We start with a basic example of a for-loop that simply prints the value of each element.